yurbas-art/yurbas-art/README.md

 ### 🧠 About Me

 - 📚 I'm currently studying computer science and mastering programming with **C** and **Python**
+- 🌱 I'm also starting to explore **JavaScript** and web development fundamentals
 - 🤖 Participated in a science forum by developing a **voice assistant in Python**
 - 🧪 Completed numerous **lab works in C**, including exam-oriented and advanced practical assignments
 - 🎨 Exploring the world of **3D design** through academic work in **Blender**